github/developer.github.com/content/v3/activity/events/types.md

 `commits[][url]`|`url` | Points to the commit API resource.
 `commits[][distinct]`|`boolean` | Whether this commit is distinct from any that have been pushed before.

+Note: If the push contained more than 20 commits, only the first 20 commits will be included in the `commits` array.
+To get the full list of commits in the push, you can use the [Git Data API](/v3/git/commits/) or [Repositories Commits API](/v3/repos/commits/) to fetch `size` commits starting from the commit pointed to by `head`.

 ## ReleaseEvent